Is it an iced coffee or it’s nothing? And must that be a Farmers Union or can it be a Nippys or some other brand?

 In one of the markets that surprised the world and had a flavoured milk outselling Cocal Cola, the tension and the struggles between the two products were epic.

-Tonight, former FUIC man, Trevor Pomery, and former DV man, Patrick Baker, takes us behind the scenes of the great, South Australian Iced Coffee Showdown.
+Tonight, former FUIC man, Trevor Pomery, takes us behind the scenes of the great, South Australian Iced Coffee Showdown.

 For the Made To Move Minute, Max Martin … reflects on our fixation with iced coffee. and asks, Is it okay for hard-working people to drink iced coffee but maybe not desk jockies?